Remarks on the existence of minimal models of log canonical generalized pairs: Applications -- Part II

 If $ K_X+B+M $ is not pseudo-effective over $ Z $, then by \cite[Lemma 4.4(1)]{BZ16} any $ (K_X+B+M) $-MMP over $ Z $ with scaling of $ A $ terminates with a Mori fiber space of $ (X,B+M) $ over $ Z $, so the statement clearly holds.

 If $K_X+B+M$ is pseudo-effective over $ Z $, then run a $ (K_X+B+M) $-MMP over $ Z $ with scaling of $ A $, denote by $ \lambda_i $ the nef thresholds at the steps of this MMP and set $ \lambda := \lim_{i \to +\infty} \lambda_i $.
-If $ \lambda > 0 $, then this MMP terminates; see the second paragraph of the proof of \cite[Lemma 2.10]{LT22b} for the details.
-If $ \lambda = 0 $, then by \cite[Theorem 7.6]{LX22a}, cf.\ \cite[Theorem 3.15]{Hash22a}, this MMP contains only finitely many log abundant NQC $ \Q $-factorial dlt g-pairs.
+If $ \lambda > 0 $, then this MMP terminates; see the second paragraph of the proof of Lemma \ref{lem:Gon11_Thm5.1}.
+If $ \lambda = 0 $, then by \cite[Theorem 6.6]{LX23a}, cf.\ \cite[Theorem 3.15]{Hash22a}, this MMP contains only finitely many log abundant NQC $ \Q $-factorial dlt g-pairs.
 Thus, in any case, the statement holds. \end{proof}

 \begin{cor} Let $(X/Z,B+M)$ be an NQC lc g-pair and let $A$ be an effective $\R$-Cartier $\R$-divisor on $X$ which is ample over $ Z $ such that $ \big(X/Z, (B+A)+M \big) $ is lc and $ K_X+B+A+M $ is nef over $ Z $.
 Then there exists a $(K_X+B+M)$-MMP over $ Z $ with scaling of $A$ which contains only finitely many log abundant NQC lc g-pairs. \end{cor}